kingst/ostep-projects/concurrency-webserver/README.md

 - **buffers**: the number of request connections that can be accepted at one time.
 Must be a positive integer.
 Note that it is not an error for more or less threads to be created than buffers.
 Default: 1.
-- **schedalg**: the scheduling algorithm to be performed.
-Must be one of FIFO or SFF.
-Default: FIFO.

 For example, you could run your program as:
 ```
-prompt> server -d . -p 8003 -t 8 -b 16 -s SFF
+prompt> server -d . -p 8003 -t 8 -b 16
 ```

-In this case, your web server will listen to port 8003, create 8 worker threads for handling HTTP requests, allocate 16 buffers for connections that are currently in progress (or waiting), and use SFF scheduling for arriving requests.
+In this case, your web server will listen to port 8003, create 8 worker threads for handling HTTP requests, and allocate 16 buffers for connections that are currently in progress (or waiting).

 # Source Code Overview

-We recommend understanding how the code that we gave you works.
-We provide the following files:

-- [`wserver.c`](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/concurrency-webserver/src/wserver.c): Contains `main()` for the web server and the basic serving loop.
-- [`request.c`](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/concurrency-webserver/src/request.c): Performs most of the work for handling requests in the basic web server.
-Start at `request_handle()` and work through the logic from there.
-- [`io_helper.h`](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/concurrency-webserver/src/io_helper.h) and [`io_helper.c`](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/concurrency-webserver/src/io_helper.c): Contains wrapper functions for the system calls invoked by the basic web server and client.
-The convention is to add `_or_die` to an existing call to provide a version that either succeeds or exits.
-For example, the `open()` system call is used to open a file, but can fail for a number of reasons.
-The wrapper, `open_or_die()`, either successfully opens a file or exists upon failure.
-- [`wclient.c`](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/concurrency-webserver/src/wclient.c): Contains main() and the support routines for the very simple web client.
-To test your server, you may want to change this code so that it can send simultaneous requests to your server.
-By launching `wclient` multiple times, you can test how your server handles concurrent requests.
-- [`spin.c`](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/concurrency-webserver/src/spin.c): A simple CGI program.
-Basically, it spins for a fixed amount of time, which you may useful in testing various aspects of your server.
-- [`Makefile`](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/concurrency-webserver/src/Makefile): We also provide you with a sample Makefile that creates
-  `wserver`, `wclient`, and `spin.cgi`.
-You can type make to create all of these programs.
-You can type make clean to remove the object files and the executables.
-You can type make server to create just the server program, etc. As you create new files, you will need to add them to the Makefile.
+Please see the [Gunrock Web](https://github.com/kingst/gunrock_web) repo for more details on the web server that you're going to modify for this project.

 The best way to learn about the code is to compile it and run it.
 Run the server we gave you with your preferred web browser.
 Run this server with the